aravikumar7/Collinson/README.md

 # Collinson
-# Test Automation with rest assures API and Java.
+# Test Automation with rest assured API and Java.
 This is a sample project to demonstrate the usage of rest assured API and how it can be used to automate any application.

 Dependency